itsIsabelle17/Fintech-Marketing-Data-Analysis/README.md

   * Fragmented data points by LinkedIn policy and overlapping issues between creatives belonging to the same campaign
 * Find out important metrics for LinkedIn data
   * Metrics that measure the performance (user reach, impression, clicks)
   * Metrics that may appear as redundancy
 * Pieces of a recipe for the paid media engine
   * XYZ action boost x % in performance metric
   * Quantify the ad performance/effectiveness of brand awareness/lead gen to a list of clear targeted audience

-2. Data Understanding & Data Preparation
+<b>2.
+Data Understanding & Data Preparation</b>
 1) LinkedIn API data and LinkedIn Campaign Manager (Primary)
 2) Google Analytics
 3) Hubspot

 3. Data Preparation